The Eloquent Gung-Ho: Anurag Saha Roy

 Placements in the even semester began with Arrelic, a start-up from Bhubaneswar and it was doing exactly the kind of work that he had experienced in Japan.
 He cleared all the rounds but later denied the job offer due to disagreement on the compensation package offered.

 For the job at BPCL, around 20 people were shortlisted from his department who headed to Bhubaneswar for a pool campus process along with IIT Bhubaneswar.
 Unsure about the workings of a PSU and unaware about the job type it offered, he was constantly having second thoughts about the whole thing.
-BPCL being a core engineering firm, he kept wondering whether he had any chances of selection given the fact that his knowledge of the technicalities of Electrical Engineering was next to NIL.
+BPCL being a core engineering firm, he kept wondering whether he had any chances of selection given the fact that his preparedness for a technical interview in Electrical Engineering was next to NIL.

 By the end of Wednesday evening (the day before the process was to start), I had already made up my mind to let go of this opportunity.
 But then it was Srimoy, who when I called up to have the bus tickets cancelled, offered me a significant piece of his mind in not-so-kind words, asking me to go give it a shot anyway.
 However, in all this hurry and last-minute change of plans, I was silly enough to forget to carry with me the folder containing the entire set of necessary documents and certificates.
 I was lucky enough (again) that one of my friends Adarsh went the extra mile to find a store that opened early in morning so that I could get all the documents printed.
 There was no looking back after that.